Diversity and Inclusion in Ag and Applied Economics

 President and Provost's Council on Women

-I am currently serving as the Chair-Elect of The Ohio State University's President and Provost's Council on Women, housed at The Women's Place in the Office of Diversity and Inclusion.
+In 2021, I served as the Chair-Elect of The Ohio State University's President and Provost's Council on Women, housed at The Women's Place in the Office of Diversity and Inclusion.
 PPCW leads the charge to advance women across The Ohio State University.
 PPCW advocates to the president and provost for all Ohio State women and provides leadership for the development of policies and practices that positively affect the working environment for women employed at the university.
 Read our position statement on racial equity here.

 Task Force on Racism and Racial Inequities